Universal quantum control over non-Hermitian continuous-variable systems: State control over cavity and magnon

 \subsection{Unidirectional perfect absorber}

 In this section, we show that the cavity-magnonic system under our UQC theory in Sec.~\ref{StateEP} can simulate a nonreciprocal behavior under the same control conditions as in Fig.~\ref{ConverFock} for $\mu_1^\dagger(t)$ in the ket space.
 For example, when the Fock state is initially prepared in the magnon mode, i.e., $|\psi(0)\rangle=|0\rangle_a|5\rangle_b$, the total population of the system is found to be nearly vanishing at the end of time evolution.
-Note the description about such a phenomenon is meaningful by our theory with no artificial renormalization.
-To a certain degree, this unidirectional absorbtion can be interpreted by the coupled-mode theory~\cite{Xia2025Observation} about coherent perfect absorber (CPA)~\cite{Zhang2017Observation,Chong2010Coherent, Wan2011TimeReversed,Baranov2017Coherent,Chen2020Perfect,Seunghwi2025Complex,Xia2025Observation}.
+To a certain degree, this unidirectional absorption can be interpreted by the coupled-mode theory~\cite{Xia2025Observation} about the coherent perfect absorber~\cite{Zhang2017Observation,Chong2010Coherent, Wan2011TimeReversed,Baranov2017Coherent,Chen2020Perfect,Seunghwi2025Complex,Xia2025Observation}.

 Under the conditions of Eq.~(\ref{Hconstr}) for $\Delta(t)$ with $\varphi_a=0$, $\varphi=\pi/2$, $\alpha(t)=0$, and $\gamma_a=\gamma_b$, the non-Hermitian Hamiltonian in Eq.~(\ref{HamMC}) turns out to be